isomerpages/nparks-sgf/Resources/media-releases/_posts/2024-04-19-post-18 international floral designers set to compete in the new FWWC format at SGF 2024.md

 <p><strong>Refreshed Championship format to engage Festival visitors with exciting live competition element</strong>
 </p>
 <p>The Floral Windows to the World competition takes on a new Championship
-format as it returns after a six-year hiatus<a href="#_ftn1" rel="noopener noreferrer nofollow" target="_blank">[1]</a>.
+format as it returns after a six-year hiatus <sup>[1]</sup>.
 Audience members can look forward to a <strong>live competition element</strong> during the first three days of the Festival from 3 to 5 August 2024 when designers will execute a series of six tasks in front of judges and visitors to create their masterpieces from scratch, competing for the title of Grand Champion.
 This refreshed format differs from previous editions of the competition